Top 5 greatest discoveries from ancient history

 1. The wheel

-It is believed to have been invented in ancient Mesopotamia around 3500 BCE, but it quickly spread to almost every corner of the globe.
+It is believed to have been invented in ancient Mesopotamia around 3500 BCE and was initially used for pottery.

-It revolutionized transportation, enabling humans to move heavy loads across long distances with ease.
+The wheel revolutionized transportation, enabling humans to move heavy loads across long distances with ease.

 It also led to the development of other important inventions such as the chariot, water wheels, and mills.

 In addition, the wheel became an important feature of machinery.
-Its ability to rotate allows the motion of ropes and other materials in way that created less friction.
+Its ability to rotate allows the motion of ropes and other materials in a way that created less friction.

 Even today, many thousands of years later, we rely upon wheels to keep our nations running.

-Wooden cart wheel
+Wooden wagon wheel

 2. The pyramids